wireapp/wire-docs/src/understand/single-sign-on/main.rst

 Definitions
 ===========

-These concepts need to be understood to use the present manual:
+The following concepts need to be understood to use the present manual:

-TODO: Search-and-replace all terms from plain text to : term : ` TERM `
-TODO: Clean up the mess created by doing so.

 .. glossary::